vially/capacitor/site/docs-md/embed/index.md

 ## Android Embedding

 Capacitor can be installed into any existing native Android app.
+There are two ways to use Capacitor in this way: as an Activity or as a Fragment.

+The Activity approach is good for full screen experiences, while the Fragment is perfect for use cases like bottom navigation and having a separate Capacitor instance for each tab.

 ### Installation